0Rufino/J_AmigoSecreto/README.md

 1. Open the [index.html](http://_vscodecontentref_/1) file in your web browser.
 2. Enter the names of your friends in the input field and click the "Add" button.
 3. The names will be displayed in a list below the input field.
-4. Once you have added all the names, click the "Draw Secret Santa" button to randomly select a Secret Santa.
+4. Once you have added all the names, click the "Draw Secret friend" button to randomly select a Secret friend.

 ## Project Structure